 Dublin is base-camp.
 Our city sightseeing tour includes a visit to Trinity College, home of the Book of Kells – an illuminated Gospel over one thousand years old.
 From here it’s westward for Galway, Connemara National Park and the mighty Cliffs of Moher, a whopping 300-million-year-old wall of rock that made an appearance in Harry Potter & The Half-Blood Prince.

-Onto historic Bunratty Castle, picturesque Killarney and the legendary lakes and hills Ring of Kerry – all like something from a fantasy film-set themselves, and all reached from the comfort of a modern air-conditioned motor coach.
+Onto historic Bunratty Castle, picturesque Killarney and the legendary lakes and hills of the Ring of Kerry – all like something from a fantasy film-set themselves, and all reached from the comfort of a modern air-conditioned motor coach.
 And back to Dublin for a traditional dinner and farewell, via Blarney Castle and its world-famous Stone, Waterford and its stunning crystal showroom, and charming Kilkenny.

 A stylish capital city, a whole host of castles, some epic cliffs and coastlines, and plenty of what the locals call ‘the craic’.* And, as always, you’ll have ample time to indulge in affordable optional excursions – simply book before you travel to see more and save time and money.
 It’s the Virgin Vacations way, and that’s not just the Guinness talking.